[Updated on July 17, 2019]

 I had to deal with another kind of bullying.
 I was the only woman faculty living in the HCU housing compound.
 The wives of HCU colleagues kept on giving me the cold stares to let me know that I was no longer welcome there.
 They were disgusted with me.
 I was the embarrassment to their husbands’ workplace.
 They wanted me to leave as soon as possible.
 A sense of shared destiny blinds most of us to what is really going on.

-It was similar at grocery store, neighborhood hair saloon and other places I used to frequent.
+It was similar at the grocery store, neighborhood hair saloon and other places I used to frequent.
 The negative impact of media manipulation was felt to the core.
 HCU wanted me to taste social ostracism as a public criminal.
 That is an experience widely lived through by Korean residents in Japan for more than a century.
 And HCU succeeded.
-Clap, clap and clap.
+Clap, clap, and clap.

 I left Hiroshima on May 2, 2017.
-I do not want to look back my Hiroshima days.
+I do not want to look back on my Hiroshima days.
 It was more than enough.
-I was working my tail off professionally, and was lonely personally.
+I was working my tail off professionally and was lonely personally.
 My professional achievements were possible at the cost of personal loneliness.
 After all that, I was left with nothing.
 I lost everything, everything I was working very hard for.

 A friend told me at the Hiroshima Airport, “I did not want to tell you this… Now you are leaving…Over the years, I thought you were clinically depressed.
 You were not normal.
 Did you know that?”
 I did not know, but that is very likely.
 I was sick and unhappy in the city of world peace culture.

 For now, I just want to be happy and healthy.
-When I wake up every morning, I sigh out of relief that I am neither in the jail nor at the university.
+When I wake up every morning, I sigh out of relief that I am neither in jail nor at the university.
 I feel relaxed being away from the sadistic people and their poisonous air.
 I care about my life.
 That is independent of what HCU thought of it.

 Where to From Here?

 I am not very good at hating, but good at fighting.
-I am usually OK with 99 percent of the times, and my troubles lie with that sticky 1 percent.
+I am usually OK with 99 percent of the time, and my troubles lie with that sticky 1 percent.
 When it comes to the issues that I deeply care about, I neither easily give up nor give in.
-What Hiroshima City University of Japan has done to me belong to that very sticky 1 percent.
+What the Hiroshima City University of Japan has done to me belong to that very sticky 1 percent.
 They attempted to finish me as a person and as an academic for no good reason.
 I cannot let them get away with those injustices.
 A line has to be drawn.

 I am yet to write my autography, and it should not end on HCU’s terms.
-When the turn to tell my story comes, I will end it in bright and somber tone.
+When the turn to tell my story comes, I will end it in a bright and somber tone.
 Everybody has a story to tell.
 The story of truths and passion.